branBeckett/data-science-projects/README.md

 ### by Brandon Beckett

 31 data science, machine learning, and data engineering projects that I completed in 2020.
-To view each project, simply click on the title of the project and it will take you to the corresponding Jupyter Notebook.
+To view each project, simply click on the title of the project and it will take you to the corresponding Jupyter notebook.

 ---